tezedge/tezedge/drone_ci/README.md

                      -------> the specific playbook we are running

 ```

+After the we run the command, ansible will ask for the `BECOME` password.
+You must enter the user's password, so ansible can execute sudo commands on the host.

 - The first one we run is [docker_setup](playbooks/docker_setup.yml).
 This playbook prepares the hosts for the docker containers that drone runs in.
 It installs all the prerequisite packages for docker and docker itself.